 See all problems of the 2005 Ford Escape.

-The VIN of the car is 1FMCU04102_.
 My low miles - 2002 Ford Escape almost killed my wife on Saturday.
 The differential went on my 2002 Ford Escape premium edition (not worth the extra money) and almost through the vehicle off the road.
 It has been reported while it was under warranty and they kept changing the transmission fluid.
 Ferrario Ford of elmira heights NY claims that that was the right thing to do when it was under warranty.
 Now it is going to cost $4000 to fix and no one is accepting responsibility for almost killing my wife with their negligence or paying for it because it has the lowest warranty in the biz.
 If you have a similar story I'd love to hear hwillcox@stny.
 Rr.
 Com or 315-491-9629.
 Henry willcox.
-This differential unit problem happened on 10/28/2006.

 See all problems of the 2002 Ford Escape.

-The car is a 2001 Ford Escape.
-The vehicle identification number (VIN) is 1FMCU04101_.
 Left rear passenger restraint was jammed after the first use.
 This part was replaced and it was jammed after the first use.
 It was replaced a second time and is currently fuctional but this is the first time in 4 months since purchase date that it has been functional.
 Rear differential had a broken seal and was leaking.
 This part was replaced and is now functional.
 The master cylinder was cracked and replaced.
 This part is now functional.
 The power steering was effected when part of the power steering system fell out of the car when the vehicle was put in park.
 The parts (including alternator, belts and spring) literally fell off the car.
 This could have resulted in many fatalities as the vehicle was on the highway only minutes prior with a car full of passangers.
 The results of this incident would have been drastically different if this had happened when the vehicle was in motion.
 Ford has not been responsive to my needs as a consumer and has minimized the safety hazard posed by this defective vehicle.
-It was May 5, 2001 when this differential unit issue happened.